 For bakeries, typical margins are:

-The lower your margin, the more you need to sell to make the same profit.
+The lower your margin, the more you need to sell to achieve the same profit.
 A margin of 40% means you need to sell almost twice as much as at 70% margin.
+I've seen this mistake cost the average restaurant EUR 200-400 per month in lost profits.

 ⚠️ Watch out: